 Hard Landscaping means the built components of a landscape such as paving, decking, paths and walls and does not include vegetation or water zones.

 Landscaped Area means the area[s] bounded in [red] shown on drawing reference [x] at appendix [x].

 Native Flora means those species of flora that have arrived and inhabited the United Kingdom naturally, without deliberate assistance from humans, since the last ice age and includes Native Trees.

-Native Trees means those species of trees that are native to the United Kingdom since the last ice age and listed as such on the Forestry Commission Website.
+Native Trees means those species of trees that are native to the United Kingdom since the last ice age and listed as such on the Woodland Trust website.